White House says next G-7 to be held at a Trump golf resort

-The G-7 summit will be held June 10 to 12.
-The idea of holding the event at Trump’s resort has been criticized by government ethics watchdogs.
+The idea of holding the event June 10-12 at Trump’s resort has been criticized by ethics watchdogs.

-Trump has touted his resort, saying it’s close to the airport, has plenty of hotel rooms and offers separate buildings for every delegation.
+Trump has said the resort is close to the airport and offers plenty of hotel rooms and separate buildings for every delegation.

 When the United States has hosted the summit before, it has been held in Puerto Rico; Williamsburg, Virginia; Houston; Denver; Sea Island, Georgia; and Camp David, the presidential retreat in Maryland.